Drapadon-us/DigyttPlace/README.md

 ```
 const clientToken = "yourtoken";
 const clientId = "yourid";
-const clientSecret =  "yoursecret"
+const clientSecret =  "yoursecret";

 export {clientToken, clientId, clientSecret};
 ```

-go to https://discord.com/developers/applications and create a new application. go into the OAuth2 Section, and in redirects add one with 'http://localhost:8080/login/redirect', and add two more with your own domain if you're hosting this publicly (one with http and one with https)
+go to https://discord.com/developers/applications and create a new application.

+go into the OAuth2 Section, and in redirects add one with 'http://localhost:8080/login/redirect', and add two more with your own domain if you're hosting this publicly (one with http and one with https) example: http://place.drapadon.us/login/redirect and https://place.drapadon.us/login/redirect

 Copy client ID, change botdata.js clientId to it

 Reset secret, Copy secret, change botdata.js clientSecret to it

 Go to Bot section, create a bot user, reset token and copy, change botdata.js clientToken to it.